 Presence of oxygen

-There is an oven in the body to burn fat, and it is the only one that can do so in the body.
+There is an oven in the body to burn fat, and it is the only one that can do so.
 This furnace is a cellular organelle called a mitochondrion.

 The important thing here is that these ovens require oxygen to function.